Lanzoor/vscode-overlays/README.md

 git pull
 ```

-On Windows, you might have to download the files manually on GitHub 😭 Head to 👉 [https://github.com/Lanzoor/vscode-overlays](https://github.com/Lanzoor/vscode-overlays) Then click **"<> Code ▼" → "🗂️ Download ZIP"** Unzip it, and replace the old files.
+On Windows, you might have to download the files manually on GitHub.
+Head to 👉 [https://github.com/Lanzoor/vscode-overlays/releases/latest/](https://github.com/Lanzoor/vscode-overlays/releases/latest/) Then click **Source Code (zip)** to download the source code.
+Unzip it, and replace the old files.

 By the way, until I make an automatic update system, you still might want to check frequently for updates.
 Sorry!